janneri/react-flux-with-hooks-example/README.md

 ## Motivation

 Building applications with React and Redux has been fun and easy.
-But as always, the tools we use change, and we need to re-evaluate.
+However, when the tools change, we need to re-evaluate.
-The hooks API, introduced with React 16.8 provides us something previously seen only in the flux-libraries.
+The hooks API, introduced with React 16.8 provides us something previously seen only in the multitude of libraries.
 That is, the ability to dispatch actions and calculate component state based on the action and the previous state.
 This is how it looks in a basic container component: